craftingcity/The-Known-World/Game Notes/NPCs/Absolute Power/Grand Pantheon.md

 - Animan was the Idol that bore arcane magic into the minds of the fresh noids of Alaturmen.

 ### Patrons of Need
 Often, someone needs a god's help, and noone can pick up the divine phone.
 When this happens, a patron of need will step in and answer the call to the best of their ability.
+If a personal's call of Faith is powerful enough, this will form a new deity or form that someone into a Patron themselves.

 These are the most common household gods.

 #### Sama
 ##### Patron Saint of Rangers
-- Icon:
-- Domain:
-- Duty:
-- Tenants:
 - the god of One Mindedness.
 - feels like sitting in a rainy forest
 - smells of wet moss, fresh dirt